yoctoproject/poky/documentation/ref-manual/classes.rst

    TESTIMAGE_AUTO = "1"

-For information on how to enable, run, and create new tests, see the ":ref:`dev-manual/runtime-testing:performing automated runtime testing`" section in the Yocto Project Development Tasks Manual.
+For information on how to enable, run, and create new tests, see the ":ref:`test-manual/runtime-testing:performing automated runtime testing`" section in the Yocto Project Test Environment Manual.

 .. _ref-classes-testsdk: